'Sexiest Man Alive' Calls Hudson Valley Home

 He can also be spotted strolling the downtown area and told Steven Colbert earlier this week he thinks it's important to be part of a community.

-Rudd and his wife, Hilarie Burton, are also known for raising money for local causes including the Astor Services for Children and Families.
+Rudd and his wife Julie Yaeger are also known for raising money for local causes including the Astor Services for Children and Families.

 So, he might not be your typical "sexy" guy, but he looks good on a Rice Krispies candy treat.